Learning non-Markovian Decision-Making from State-only Sequences

 \section{Abstract}

 Conventional imitation learning assumes access to the actions of demonstrators, but these motor signals are often non-observable in naturalistic settings.
 Additionally, sequential decision-making behaviors in these settings can deviate from the assumptions of a standard Markov Decision Process (MDP).
 To address these challenges, we explore deep generative modeling of state-only sequences with non-Markov Decision Process (nMDP), where the policy is an energy-based prior in the latent space of the state transition generator.
-We develop maximum likelihood estimation to achieve model-based imitation, which involves short-run MCMC sampling from the prior and importance sampling for the posterior.
+We develop maximum likelihood estimation to learn both the transition and the policy, which involves short-run MCMC sampling from the prior and importance sampling for the posterior.
 The learned model enables \textit{decision-making as inference}: model-free policy execution is equivalent to prior sampling, model-based planning is posterior sampling initialized from the policy.
 We demonstrate the efficacy of the proposed method in a prototypical path planning task with non-Markovian constraints and show that the learned model exhibits strong performances in challenging domains from the MuJoCo suite.